LucasHoffSchmidt/Power_BI_Data_Professionals_Survey_Project/README.md

 ## Analysis steps
 - **Data Cleaning in Power Query Editor**:
-  - Changed date format from MM/DD/YYYY to DD/MM/YYYY by:
+  - Changed date format from MM/DD/YYYY to DD/MM/YYYY:
     - Changed the format of the date column to text
     - Separated the day, month and year by dividing the column by delimiter
     - Renamed columns to day, month and year